cpp1489416/xc-library/README.md

 # XC-Library
-XC-Library is a C++ library, it containes algorithms, GUI, 3D, compilers, and more.
+XC-Library is a C++ library.
+It contains algorithms, GUI, 3D, compilers, and more.

 The library is currently under construction.
-It has a lot of codes to add.
+It has a lot of code to add.

 I just begin to write.